Shahad3/capstone-fsnd/README.md

 ```

 ## Casting Agency
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
-You are an Executive Producer within the company and are creating a system to simplify and streamline your process.
+The motiviation for creating the system is to simplify the process of creating and mangaing movies/actors.

 ## Getting started
 ### Dependencies